suciaulyaputri/Medical-Premium-Predicted/README.md

 # Medical Premium Predicted
+To predict medical insurance premium and the result can be used to estimate premium prices in the following year.

+### About this Project

+This project is focused on making predictions models of medical insurance premium.
+By applying a linear regression model and evaluating the model, I will illustrate that whether the predictions model results are accurate and can be used to estimate premium prices in the following year.

 ## Medical Insurance Premium
 A medical insurance premium is an upfront payment made on behalf of an individual or family in order to keep their health insurance policy active.